Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Introduction

 \subsection{Contributions}

-The main contribution of this paper revolves around the impact of heavy tails on the statistical performance of DRO formulations.
-This impact of heavy tails will become apparent even in a setting where the decision $x$ in (\ref{dro}) is fixed and the loss $\ell (x, \xi)$ is bounded in one direction.
-For the sake of improving notation and presentation of our results, we will consider the case in which the revenue $\zeta := - \ell (x, \xi)$ is non-negative and are interested how to predict the mean $\mu = {\mb E}[\zeta]$ of the associated heavy-tailed revenues as accurately as possible, while keeping the probability of overestimating $\mu$ small.
-In this particular situation, the key question is how to treat outliers in the data, caused by their heavy-tailedness, in an optimal data-driven way.
+{Least conservativeness is a performance criterion tailored to a decision-making context, and distinct from the minimax deviation criterion studied in the estimation literature.
+The main contribution of this paper is to show that this criterion singles out KL-DRO even in a heavy-tailed setting.
+This will become apparent even in a setting where the loss $\ell(x, \xi)$ is bounded in one direction for a fixed decision $x$ as in the pointwise guarantee \eqref{eq:coverage-pointwise}; the stronger uniform guarantee \eqref{eq:coverage2} then follows via a standard covering number argument, as noted earlier.} Since the decision $x$ is fixed throughout, it becomes redundant.
+To lighten notation and connect more naturally to statistical estimation, we henceforth write $\zeta := -\ell(x, \xi)$ for the non-negative revenue and $\mu := \E{}{\zeta}$ for its mean, and refer to $\hat e_n$ as an \emph{estimator} rather than a cost proxy. { The least-conservativeness criterion then takes a more familiar form: among all estimators $\hat e_n$ satisfying

+which is the least conservative?
+Note that \eqref{eq:coverage-pointwise-reversed} is the equivalent to the pointwise guarantee \eqref{eq:coverage-pointwise} in the new notation with $\beta(n)=\exp(-\lambda(n))$.
+The exponential parameterisation is without loss of generality and natural, as such rates arise organically for KL-based methods via Cram\`er's theorem and large deviations theory \citep{dembo2009large}.} The key question is how to treat the outliers in heavy-tailed data in an optimal data-driven way.

 We formalize this goal in Section \ref{sec-challenges}, and investigate how several existing methods from the literature (specifically: sample mean, Wasserstein DRO, truncated mean, and variance regularization) behave.
-We focus primarily on the probability of being too optimistic (namely that our estimate exceeds $\mu$), but also examine the probability of being too pessimistic (the probability that our estimator is smaller than $\mu-b$ for some $b>0$).
+We focus primarily on the probability of being too optimistic (namely that our estimate exceeds $\mu$), but also the probability of being too conservative, i.e., that $\hat e_n < \mu - b$ for some $b > 0$.
 It turns out that none of the listed methods provide sharp yet robust estimators of the mean $\mu$ in a purely data-driven way; in particular, truncation schemes require quantitative information about higher moments if theoretical guarantees are required; the same holds for median-of-mean estimators and $M$-estimators.